Introduction to Ido Mode

 Now you can customize that variable as well:

-M-x customize-variable RET completion-ignored-extensions.
+M-x customize-option RET completion-ignored-extensions.
 Go ahead and add all the useless object files, backup, autosave and other computing flotsam you don’t want Ido to show.

 Here’s a quick cheatsheet of all the interesting Ido commands.

 The “Available In” column indicates where the keybinding is available.
-“All” means that is is a feature inherent to
+“All” means that it is a feature inherent to

 ido-completing-read and as such is available in all the completion engines.
 “Files”, “Dirs” and “Buffers” means it is only available in one of those.